-I recently started at a new company full time.
-As I began the new job I of course had to go through digital assets the company had in order to begin working on their social networking sites, websites and other digital areas.
+I recently started working at a new company full time.
+As I began the new job I, of course, had to go through digital assets the company had in order to begin working on their social networking sites, websites and other digital areas.
 The companies digital assets were a mess.
 Not only were things all over the place in numerous folders and on various computers, the were missing tons of originals even.
 This is not the first time I have found a company with poor digital management.
 I also encountered the same problem with my work at a company. *I don’t want to point fingers at companies I have worked at or are working for, hence me leaving the names out.
 It is often not the companies fault entirely, mostly it is the people they hire to do the work for them.
 As a result of poorly managed assets I am currently taken more than 3 months to launch a site because I must hunt down images I need, in addition, once I have hunted these images I am finding there are no originals, which means I am left designing a website with images as small as 150px by 150px.
 While that size was fine 10 years ago it isn’t in today’s technological world.
 We now have retina displays, zoom in and out and so much more, that our images must be far better than they had to be in the past.
 Some of you are shaking your head saying I do why are you writing this?
 I am writing this because you might but I have seen far too many who don’t.

 What are Digital Assets?